 There is nothing worse than visiting a country like Cambodia and to cause offense without even understanding what you have done wrong.
 Green Cultural Travel has prepared this article to help you to understand the behavior of Cambodian people in order to adapt quickly to their manners.
-Indeed, the Cambodian possesses a custom very different to the Westerner.
-The smile, the politeness, the welcome and modest behavior constitute good local manners.
+Indeed, the Cambodian possesses a custom very different to the Westerners.
+Their smile, politeness, and their welcoming and modest behavior constitute good local manners.

-- To greet someone, we do not shake hands or kiss but we join the hands at the level of the breast and bowing slightly (with an equal person).
-But if it’s an important person your hands have to be at the level of your face.
-This local custom it called “Sompiah”.
+- To greet someone, we do not shake hands or kiss but we join the hands at the level of the breastbone, bowing slightly (with an equal person).
+But if it’s with an important person, your hands have to be at the level of your face.
+This local custom is called “Sompiah”.

 - Don’t point a finger at someone.
-This gestural behavior in South-East Asia has a particular importance so it can seem very familiar or even offending.
+This gestural behavior in South-East Asia has a particular significance, so it can seem very familiar or even offending.

-- Don’t call someone directly by their name, it is considered as impolite.
-So you have to precede the name of someone by Sir or Madame.
+- Don’t call someone directly by their name — it is considered as impolite.
+So you have to precede the name of someone by “Sir” or “Madam”.

-- In Cambodia there is a lot of poverty so there are a lot of beggars including old people and victims of antipersonnel-mines.
-A small gift of the local currency riel will change their day and put some food in their stomach.
+- In Cambodia, there is a lot of poverty, so there are a lot of beggars, including old people and victims of antipersonnel-mines.
+A small gift of their local currency (Riel) will improve their day and put some food in their stomach.